joshbalfour/node-cognitive-services/README.md

 ##### Description

 Create a new model.
-A model is a container of your usage data, catalog data and the recommendation model.<br>
+A model is a container of your usage data, catalog data and the recommendation model.
 Once you have created a model, you can upload your catalog data, upload your usage data and start the training process by creating a new build in that model.

-<p><b>Note:</b></p>
+Note:
-<p>You may create up to 10 models.
-If you need to delete unused models, you may use the "Delete a model" API.</p>
+You may create up to 10 models.
+If you need to delete unused models, you may use the "Delete a model" API.

 ##### Parameters